nbro/FinancialNewsSearchEngine/README.md

     source ./build.sh
     start

-_You can't simply do `./build.sh`  because there's no function that's called directly, instead you have the freedom and flexibility to choose the one that you need.
-For example, you may just want to rebuild nutch and pass the crawled data to solr again.
-In that case, simply call:_
+You can't simply do `./build.sh`  because there's no function that's called directly, instead you have the freedom and flexibility to choose the one that you need.
+For example, you may just want to rebuild Nutch and pass the crawled data to Solr again.
+In that case, simply call:

     nutch

-_provided that you have already executed `source ./build.sh`.
-Check the source code of `./build.sh` to know more about the specific functions you can call._
+provided that you have already executed `source ./build.sh`.
+Check the source code of `./build.sh` to know more about the specific functions you can call.

+**Note:after the script finishes, you may want to crawl web documents.
+In that case, simply call the function `nutch_update` by passing as first parameter the value for `-topN` and as second parameter `true` or `false` depending if you want correspondingly to inject the seeds or not again.**

 ## Tutorials